Hysterectomy & myomectomy warning from the FDA on the use of laparoscopic power morcellation.

 It’s been estimated by the FDA that 1 in 350 women having a hysterectomy or myomectomy for the treatment of fibroids is found to have an unsuspected uterine sarcoma, a type of uterine cancer that includes leiomyosarcoma.
 Overall it is estimated that 650,000 women will have a myomectomy or hysterectomy for the management of symptomatic uterine fibroids.

-According to Martin Hood, managing attorney for Hood National Law Group, “Doctors had every right to rely on minimally invasive surgical procedures such as laparoscopic uterine power morcellation in treatment for uterine fibroids.”
+According to Martin Hood, managing attorney for National Injury Attorneys, LLC, “Doctors had every right to rely on minimally invasive surgical procedures such as laparoscopic uterine power morcellation in treatment for uterine fibroids.”

 For women with symptomatic uterine fibroids the promise of removing fibroid tissue through small incisions is preferable to cutting through the abdominal wall.
 The recovery time for these women is much shorter and less painful.